bibascoumass/voyager-rag/Voyager/installation/minecraft_instance_install.md

 # Minecraft Instance Install
 To start using Voyager, you should first make sure to have an official [Minecraft](https://www.minecraft.net/) game (version 1.19) installed.

+BIBASCO: Minecraft will always install the latest version.
+To run Voyager, we must install 1.19 .
+[Follow these steps for installing older versions](https://stickypiston.co/account/knowledgebase/173/How-To-Install-a-Previous-Minecraft-Version.html).

 There are two ways to start a Minecraft instance for Voyager.
 Sometimes GPT-4 will write an infinite loop that runs forever.
 In this case, there'll be a request timeout.
 Using Azure login can automatically resume the running if there's a request timeout.

 ## Option 1: Microsoft Azure Login (Recommended)